 (ii) Rochester Gas & Electric Corporation for the installation of a 135 MVAR Capacitor Bank at Rochester Station 80 on the cross-state 345 kV system.

-In addition to the facilities listed above that are needed for the economic and reliable operation of the NYS Transmission System, the NYISO is required by the Commission to pass through charges assessed by the Midwest Independent Transmission System Operator, Inc. (“MISO”) for the cost of International Transmission Company’s (“ITC’s”) Bunce Creek PARs.
-The NYISO shall include, on a temporary basis, the charges that the NYISO receives for these PARs as NonISOFacilitiesCosts in the formula set forth in Sections 6.1.6.1.1 and 6.1.6.1.2 below.
-If and to the extent the NYISO receives a refund of Bunce Creek PARs charges the NYISO shall refund to each Transmission Customer the NonISOFacilitiesCosts it paid pursuant to this paragraph for charges assessed by the MISO for the cost of ITC’s Bunce Creek PARs.
-To the extent the refund is for less than the full amount of NonISOFacilitiesCosts charges paid pursuant to this paragraph, the refund to each Transmission Customer shall reflect the percent reduction of the refund amount paid to the NYISO.

-Bunce Creek PAR charges paid by Transmission Customers that are no longer Market Participants at the time refunds are issued shall be allocated to each Transmission Customer in the market at the time refunds are issued using the same load ratio share basis used to allocate Bunce Creek PAR charges to that Transmission Customer.
-Interest which may be payable to Transmission Customers receiving refunds shall be allocated to each Transmission Customer in the market at the time of the refund in the same manner as refunds are allocated.

-If the Commission issues a final determination that NYISO customers must pay a portion of the cost of ITC’s PARs, the NYISO will commence a stakeholder process to develop a permanent cost recovery mechanism.

 6.1.6.1 Calculation of the Ramapo PARs Charge

 The Ramapo PARs Charge is the Consolidated Edison Co. of New York (“Con Edison”) component of the NonISOFacilitiesCosts defined in Section 6.1.6.5 below.
 Con Edison shall calculate the Ramapo PARs Charge using the procedures described in the 1993 PARs Facilities Agreement that was accepted for filing by FERC in Docket No. ER93-640-000 on May 10, 1993 (the “1993 Agreement”), irrespective of the effectiveness of the 1993 Agreement.
 The costs Con Edison may include in the Ramapo PARs Charge are limited to the categories of costs that are eligible for recovery under the 1993 Agreement, and by the rules in this Section.